fbpx

 • Quiet Toys: Leave the noisy toys at home and opt for a few new toys that will hold your child’s interest.
 Here are some awesome airplane toys for toddlers worth checking out!

 • Extra Clothing: You never know if your kid is going to puke, have a potty accident, or spill water all over themselves.
 Be prepared with extra clothing.
+Having extra space in your carry-on for changes of clothes can really make a difference in how smoothly your flight goes.

 Renting a Car in Hawaii with Toddlers